-- EERE shares responsibility with the Prime Recipient for the management, control, direction, and performance of work under this award.
-To this end, the Geothermal Technologies Office will utilize a Technical Monitoring Team (TMT) composed of geothermal experts to provide periodic support in evaluating, reviewing, and guiding the project. - EERE reviews and approves in a timely manner project plans, including project management plans, data management plans (including submission of data to the NGDS/GDR in mutually agreed upon formats), testing and technology transfer plans, and recommending alternate approaches, if the plans do not address the critical programmatic issues. - EERE participates in project management planning activities, including risk analysis, to ensure EERE Technology Office requirements or limitations are considered in performance of the work elements. - EERE may intervene in the conduct or performance of work under this Award for programmatic reasons.
-Intervention includes the interruption or modification of the conduct or performance of project activities. - EERE may redirect or discontinue funding projects that fail to fully and satisfactorily complete the work described in the Statement of Project Objectives as evaluated at the Go/No Go decision points.
+- EERE shares responsibility with the Recipient for the management, control, direction, and performance of the Project.
+To this end, the technology office will utilize a Technical Monitoring Team (TMT) composed of geothermal experts to provide periodic support in evaluating, reviewing, and guiding the project. - 2.
+EERE may intervene in the conduct or performance of work in this project for programmatic reasons.
+Intervention includes the interruption or modification of the conduct or performance of project activities.

+- 3. EERE may redirect or discontinue funding the Project based on the outcome of EERE's evaluation of the Project at the Go/No-Go decision points or the competitive downselect reviews . - 4.
+EERE participates in major project decision-making processes.